Wikipedia graph mining: dynamic structure of collective memory

 Wikipedia is a great source for data analysis due to its outstanding scale and the graph structure.
 Tens of millions of visitors surf it daily, leaving their footprint on the Web.
 The combination of the Wikipedia graph structure and visitor activity on the pages gives us the dynamic graph – the graph with time-series signals on the nodes.
 The dynamic nature of the graph makes the large-scale analysis problem complicated.

 In the original paper we analyze the Wikipedia graph.
-The aim is to detect events and collective memories using the activity of the Wikipedia visitors.
+The aim is to detect collective memories using the activity of the Wikipedia visitors.
 We use graph-based approach to build our model.
 The computational model is inspired by the synaptic plasticity and Hebbian theory.

 Not surprisingly, we could not fit all the results into the paper.
 Apart from that, PDF is a poor format for communicating the research findings.
 The aim of this post is to show the results in an interactive way.
 While reading the paper and this post, we encourage you to open the graphs, appearing everywhere in this post, and play with them: zoom, click, move, search, and select.
 This is by far the funniest way to plunge into the main results of our work.

 - Click on any graph in this post to open it in a new window.

 - Zoom, click on the nodes, search pages by name, highlight clusters by color.

 - When you click on a node – you select all the neighbors.